 - Phone: 248-808-2463

-The Deadland is back with its frightening show for 2015.
+The Deadland is back with a new frightening show for 2016.
 You can rent a monster!
 For $5 (in addition to admission price), rent one of the nicer monsters to walk through the haunted house with you.
 Not recommended for young kids.

 - Address: Gibraltar Trade Center, 237 N. River Road, Mount Clemens